autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ## Tri-plane

-The 3D position is first mapped to three orthogonal planes and use bi-linear interpolation to retreive feature vector for each plane and concat them as input the the MLPs.
-To use tri-plane representation on VolSDF, run the following command:
+The 3D position is first mapped to three orthogonal planes, using bi-linear interpolation to retreive a feature vector for each plane which are concatenated as as input to the MLP.
+To use a tri-plane representation on VolSDF, run the following command:

 ```
 ns-train volsdf --pipeline.model.sdf-field.use-grid-feature True  --pipeline.model.sdf-field.encoding-type tri-plane sdfstudio-data --data YOUR_DATA
 ```

-## Geometric initilaization
+## Geometry Initialization

-Good initialization is important to get good results.
-So we usually initialize the SDF as a sphere.
-For example, in the DTU dataset, we usually initialize the network with the following command:
+Proper initialization is very important to obtain good results.
+By default, SDF Studio initializes the SDF as a sphere.
+For example, for the DTU dataset, you can initialize the network with the following command:

 ```
 ns-train volsdf  --pipeline.model.sdf-field.geometric-init True --pipeline.model.sdf-field.bias 0.5 --pipeline.model.sdf-field.inside-outside False
 ```

-And in the indoor scene we use the initilization with the following command:
+For indoor scenes, please initialize the model using the following command:

 ```
 ns-train volsdf --pipeline.model.sdf-field.geometric-init True --pipeline.model.sdf-field.bias 0.8 --pipeline.model.sdf-field.inside-outside True
 ```

-Note that in the indoor scenes, cameras are inside the sphere so we set `inside-outside` to `True` such that the points inside the sphere will have positive SDF value and points outside the sphere will have negetive SDF value.
+Note that for indoor scenes the cameras are inside the sphere so we set `inside-outside` to `True` such that the points inside the sphere will have positive SDF values and points outside the sphere will have negative SDF values.

-## Color network
+## Color Network

-The color netwokr is a MLPs, similar to geometric network, it can be config with the following command:
+The color network is an MLPs, similar to the geometry MLP.
+It can be config using the following command:
 ```
 ns-train volsdf --pipeline.model.sdf-field.num-layers-color 2 --pipeline.model.sdf-field.hidden-dim-color 512
 ```

 # Supervision

-## RGB loss
+## RGB Loss

-We use L1 loss for the RGB loss to supervise the volume rendered color for each ray.
-It is always used for all models.
+We use the L1 loss for the RGB loss to supervise the volume rendered color at each ray.
+This is the default for all models.

-## Mask loss
+## Mask Loss

-The mask loss is usually helpful to seperate foreground object and background.
-However, it needs additonal inputs.
-For example, in neuralreconW, a segmentation network is used to predict the sky region and the sky segmentation is used as a label for mask loss.
-It is used by default if masks are provided in the dataset.
-You could change the weight for the mask loss with
+The (optional) mask loss can be helpful to seperate the foreground object from the background.
+However, it requires additional masks as inputs.
+For example, in NeuralReconW, a segmentation network can be used to predict the sky region and the sky segmentation can be used as a label for the mask loss.
+The mask loss is used by default if masks are provided in the dataset.
+You can change the weight for the mask loss via:
 ```
 --pipeline.model.fg-mask-loss-mult 0.001
 ```

-## Eikonal loss
+## Eikonal Loss

-Eikonal loss is used in all SDF-based method to regularize the SDF field except UniSurf because UniSurf uses occupancy field.
-You could change the weight of eikonal loss with the following command:
+The Eikonal loss is used for all SDF-based methods to regularize the SDF field to properly represent SDFs.
+It is not used for UniSurf which uses an occupancy field.
+You can change the weight of eikonal loss with the following command:
 ```
 --pipeline.model.eikonal-loss-mult 0.01
 ```

-## Smoothness loss
+## Smoothness Loss

-The smoothness loss enforces smoothness surface.
-It is used in UniSurf and the weight for the smoothness loss can be changed with the following command:
+The smoothness loss encourages smooth surfaces.
+This loss is used in UniSurf and encourages the normal of a surface point and the normal of a point sampled in its neighborhood to be similar.
+The weight for the smoothness loss can be changed with the following command:
 ```
 --pipeline.model.smooth-loss-multi 0.01
 ```

-## Monocular depth consistency
+## Monocular Depth Consistency

-The monocular depth consistency loss is proposed in MonoSDF which use a pretrained monocular depth network to provided priors during training.
+The monocular depth consistency loss is proposed in MonoSDF and uses depth predicted by a pretrained monocular depth network as additional constraint per image.
 This is particularly helpful in sparse settings (little views) and in indoor scenes.
 The weight for monocular depth consistency loss can be changed with the following command:
 ```
 --pipeline.model.mono-depth-loss-mult 0.1
 ```

-## Monocular normal consistency
+## Monocular Normal Consistency

-The monocular normal consistency loss is proposed in MonoSDF which use a pretrained monocular normal network to provided priors during training.
+The monocular normal consistency loss is proposed in MonoSDF and uses normals predicted by a pretrained monocular normal network as additional constraint during training.
 This is particularly helpful in sparse settings (little views) and in indoor scenes.
 The weight for monocular normal consistency loss can be changed with the following command:
 ```
 --pipeline.model.mono-normal-loss-mult 0.05
 ```

-## Multi-view photometric consistency
+## Multi-view Photometric Consistency

-Multi-view photometric consistency is proposed in Geo-NeuS to enforce multi-view geometry consistency.
-For each ray, it finds the intersection with the surface and uses homography to warp patches from source views to target view and uses normalized cross correaltion loss (NCC) for warped patches.
-The weight for multi-view photometric consistency can be changed with the following command:
+Encouraging multi-view photometric consistency is proposed in Geo-NeuS.
+For each ray, we seek the intersection with the surface and use the corresponding homography to warp patches from the source views to the target views and comparing those patches using normalized cross correlation (NCC).
+The weight for the multi-view photometric consistency loss can be changed with the following command:
 ```
 ns-train volsdf --pipeline.model.patch-size 11 --pipeline.model.patch-warp-loss-mult 0.1 --pipeline.model.topk 4
 ```
-where topk is number of nearby views that have smalleast NCC error and only these patches with lowest error are used for supervision.
-It is an approximation of occlusion handling.
+where topk denotes the number of nearby views which have the smallest NCC error.
+Only those patchesare used for supervision, effectively ignoring outliers, e.g., due to occlusion.